 - Melt the dark chocolate and pour it onto a lined baking tray to create a 2-3mm thick layer of chocolate.
 Sprinkle popping candy all over it and leave to set at room temperature

 - In a pan on a low heat melt together the butter, soft brown sugar, black treacle and golden syrup.
 Don't let the mixture boil.
-Black treacle and golden syrup are very sticky and gloopy so put the pan on your scales and measure them directly into it
+Black treacle and golden syrup are very sticky so put the pan on your scales and measure them directly into it

 - Pour the warm treacle mixture into the oat mixture and combine the ingredients